-A child who is on the SEND register (level 2-5) will have two key documents to track their journey at the Junior School and present their key areas of development; their One Page Profile and their Support Plan.
-In some cases, where all parties agree, a One Page Profile may be sufficient.
+A child who is on the SEND register (level 3-5) will have two key documents to track their journey at the Junior School and present their key areas of development; their One Page Profile and their Support Plan.
+When the child is at a Level 1 or Level 2 on the SEND monitoring register we may use a one page profile to capture they key reasonable adjustments that support the child to access school successfully.